-Yes and no. If you are cutting out a quilt pattern and it calls for 15 3 1/2″ squares, you can just draw a 3 1/2″ square in the design space then click “repeat” then choose 15- and it will cut out 15 3 1/2″ squares for you.
+Yes and no. If you are cutting out a quilt pattern and it calls for 15 3 1/2″ squares, you can just draw a 3 1/2″ square in the design space then click “repeat”.
+Then choose 15, and it will cut out 15 3 1/2″ squares for you.

 It automatically figures out how many it can get on a sheet, and how many different pieces of fabric you’ll need to cut all 15 squares.
 The same works for any simple shape, or shape you can create in design space.
-For example, I drew a dresden blade and was able to easily cut out lots of blades FAST!
+For example, I drew a Dresden blade and was able to easily cut out lots of blades FAST!
 If you are cutting something like a dress though, there’s not a way to do that.
 You need to have the image available to you to cut it.
-So the designer of the pattern would have to provide that to you.
+So the designer of the pattern would have to provide that for you.